CMMC Awesomeness

 • CUI / FCI Scoping Guide.
 UPDATE - this new version incorporates the DoD's L2 scoping guidance.
 If you want to see examples of how to scope your environment using leading practices, you can download the Unified Scoping Guide (USG) as a way to scope CUI, CTI and other forms of sensitive/regulated data that your organization may store, process and/or transmit.
 NIST released an updated version of NIST SP 800-171 R2 (18 Jan 21) that changes wording around the scoping of the CUI environment.
 Specifically, "The requirements apply to components of nonfederal systems that process, store, or transmit CUI, or that provide security protection for such components."
 Where it is footnoted to include "system components include, for example: mainframes, workstations, servers; input and output devices; network components; operating systems; virtual machines; and applications."
 This replaces their older CUI Scoping Guide.
 The DoD has since released its own scoping guide here.

 • Non-Federal Organization (NFO) Controls.
-If you want to learn more about NFO controls and how that impacts both NIST 800-171 and CMMC, you can read about them at https://www.nfo-controls.com.
+If you want to learn more about NFO controls and how that impacts both NIST 800-171 and CMMC, you can read about them here.
 If you are still not convinced about the need for NFO controls, the Michael Oxmal School For Consultants Who Don't Read Good is a great place to start to understand what the baseline requirements are.

 • Non-Applicable or "Self-Deleting" DFARS/FAR Clauses.
 For those organization that are legitimately out-of-scope for DFARS/FAR/CMMC, but are receiving contracts that stipulate compliance obligations, this Memorandum For Record (MFR) template may be useful to "prove a negative" by documenting the non-applicable nature of the contract clause.
 You can download that here.
 Ideally, the prime/sub contract would have a contract addendum to reflect this non-applicability.
 This is where legal counsel is recommended for any contract-specific issues.